brijesh-rohilla/local-share/README.md

 # local-share

-customized, easy to use that can help you to compress images, with your choice

-## Supported format

-- .jpg
-- .jaeg
-- .png
+This script convert your computer folder to server that can accessable by local connected devices.

 ## How to use